-Firms usually charge their assets to obtain financing or credit from a lender.
+Firms usually use their assets to obtain financing or credit from a lender.
 A charge is a right conferred on a creditor over the property of a company, and it is capable of being used as security for an obligation or loan.
-This provides assurance to the lender that, upon default by the company in repayment, they can realise the amount due by assuming possession of, or selling, the charged property.
-Charges may be fixed, in relation to identifiable, specific assets, or floating, in relation to a series of assets that will shift in character over time, such as inventory or accounts receivable.
+This assures the lender that, upon default by the company in repayment, they can realise the amount due by assuming possession of, or selling, the charged property.
+Charges may be fixed, in relation to identifiable, specific assets, or floating, with regard to a series of assets that will shift in character over time, such as inventory or accounts receivable.

 Creating a charge allows organisations to raise funds without selling assets directly or diluting ownership through issuing shares.
 The practice is especially prevalent in businesses seeking expansion, covering working capital requirements, or managing cash flow.
 Lenders are also more likely to lend or grant good terms if a charge exists, as this reduces the risk of loss.
 Furthermore, charges must be registered with the respective authorities upon creation, promoting transparency and increasing the financial prudence of the lending entity.
 Lastly, charges are essential in corporate finance, minimising risk while supporting expansion through secured lending.